frederic-perez/AmE-dictionary/data/idioms.md

 __have/put skin in the game__
 __hawks and doves__ :two: Respectively, those who favor or support aggressive military action, especially regarding foreign policy, versus those who are inclined to more peaceful, diplomatic solutions.
 __he who hesitates is lost__
-__he-man__ A particularly strong, tough, and/or virile male, especially one who likes to flaunt his strength.
+__he-man__ :two: A particularly strong, tough, and/or virile male, especially one who likes to flaunt his strength.
 __head and shoulders above (someone or something)__ :two::hammer:
 __head and shoulders__
 __head down__ To proceed or go to some specific destination or event.